dhpinkdh/dhpinkdh.github.io/_portfolio/project1.md

 ---
-title: Let's Work!
+title: Find a Doctor Redesign
-role: UX Design // User Research // UI Design
+role: UX Design // UI Design
-description: I worked with a team from XX+UX NYC to design an android app that helps new immigrants aquire entry-level jobs.
+description: I worked with a team of stakeholders, developers, and project managers to lead a redesign of the Find a Doctor tool.
 layout: project_1
-permalink: /portfolio/Lets-work.html
+permalink: /portfolio/Find-a-doctor.html
 ---